Neuro-Spectral Architectures for Causal Physics-Informed Networks: Implementation details

 Each of these layers applied to a 2D spatial domain of dimensions $m,n$ requires $O(mn)$ parameters and operations, in contrast to the $O(m^2n^2)$ complexity of a naive fully dense layer.
 This approach allows us to leverage the ``densification'' inherent to spectral methods, enhancing deep learning performance, while reducing computational and memory demands.
 In practice, we have found these layers to be effective drop-in replacements for dense linear layers when handling large, multi-dimensional inputs.

-As illustrated by comparing Figs. \ref{fig:convolutional_linear} and \ref{fig:dimensionwise_linear}, these layers stand in contrast to convolutional layers, yet serve a complementary purpose.
-While convolutional layers impose sparsity through local connectivity and translation invariance, dimensionwise linear layers aim to preserve sparsity while retaining long-ranging connections.
+As illustrated by comparing Figures \ref{fig:convolutional_linear} and \ref{fig:dimension-wise_linear}, these layers stand in contrast to convolutional layers, yet serve a complementary purpose.
+While convolutional layers impose sparsity through local connectivity and translation invariance, dimension-wise linear layers aim to preserve sparsity while retaining long-ranging connections.
 They can also be interpreted as low-rank tensor applications or Kronecker products.